-Philip A. Scheurer joined the faculty in 1997 and is currently a tutor in Euclidean Geometry, American History, Physical Science and Algebra 2.
+Philip A. Scheurer joined the faculty in 1997 and is currently a tutor in Euclidean Geometry, American History, Theology 12, Algebra 2 and Math 7.
 Mr. Scheurer graduated from Assumption College with a degree in Political Philosophy.
 He has extensive experience in product/sales management in the computer graphics industry, and has spent many years in home renovation work.
 He met his wife, Michelle (Towne), at Trivium, and they have nine children.

 John Russell received a B.A. in philosophy from Gordon College, an M.A. in philosophy from Gonzaga University, and has completed course work toward a Ph.D in philosophy from Duquesne University.
 He taught philosophy at several colleges and universities for the last seven years, most recently at St. Vincent College.
 He currently tutors European History, Intellectual History, Latin 3, Theology 11 and is the school’s athletic director.
 John and his wife, Heather, have six children.

 Clarke Mitchell is an alumnus of Trivium, class of 2007.
 He graduated from Thomas Aquinas College in 2011 and began teaching at Trivium in 2012.
-He currently tutors Latin 2, Pre-Algebra, Math 7, Pre-Calculus, Drama, and assists in sports.
+He currently tutors Latin 2, Pre-Algebra, Music and Drama.

 Kerry Sullivan received her B.A. from Framingham State College and M.A.T. in English and Secondary Education from Boston College.
 Kerry taught at North Quincy High School, Medfield High, and Millis High School and Middle School.
 She has tutored students for over twenty years, both privately and for the Hopkinton and Holliston Public Schools.
 She currently tutors Composition and Literature 9, Grammar, AP English Literature, Theology G and directs P.E. for the girls.
 She lives in Lancaster with her husband Patrick and her three sons.
 Kerry enjoys cooking and water color painting.